 A job shadow is a career exploration activity in which a student follows an employee for one or more days to learn about a particular occupation or industry.
 Job shadowing can help students explore a range of career opportunities to assist in developing their high school career pathway.
 Classroom exercises conducted prior to and following the job shadow help students connect their experience to their coursework, career interests, related skills requirements, and future educational options.
+Virtual Job Shadows are available through third-party online vendors as well.
 Characteristics of job shadowing include: